pieterv/backbone-require-wire/README.md

 ## Libraries

-This base application takes advantage of many libararies and plugins, here are the base ones:
+This base application takes advantage of many libraries and plugins, here are the base ones:

 * Backbone
 * Underscore